gitlabhq/omnibus-gitlab/doc/settings/ssl.md

 letsencrypt['contact_emails'] = ['foo@email.com'] # Optional
 ```

 While the contact information is optional, it is recommended.
-You will receive an email alert when your certificate is nearing expiration.
+You will receive an email alert when your certificate is nearing its 3 month expiration.

 ### Renewing